samuelborrasca/HoursAKL/README.md

                e
 ```

 This is my rendition of it for Kanata.
-The layers and mods are how I prefer them, and the B letter (which is positioned on the qwerty B position which I hate) has been banished to a combo on the top row, which I find much more comfortable.
+The layers and mods are how I prefer them, and the B letter (which was positioned on qwerty B position which I hate) has been moved to a combo on the top row, which I find much more comfortable.

 It utilizes: \
 • nonstandard fingermap (nokwts, color coded below) \